Distinctions Between the Primary Care and Categorical Tracks at UVA

 - PGY-1 residents in the PC track have expanded clinical training in Geriatrics and Palliative care

-- PC Track residents participate in our monthly “Hot Topics in Primary Care” journal club
+- PC Track residents participate in our periodic “Hot Topics in Primary Care” discussions

 Other Unique Aspects of the UVA Primary Care Track

 - Established in 1977, it is one of the longest running tracks of its kind in the U.S.

 - The clinical rotations at our Orange, Virginia practice, and Central Virginia Community Health Center, offer unique training experiences in rural medicine, as do extramural elective opportunities on the Eastern Shore of Virginia and international electives

 - The “+1 week” ambulatory didactics offer a nationally recognized comprehensive curriculum in primary care internal medicine